 This was really important because classmates break up into teams to solve problems on a particular real world issue.
 He said that when they used to have the class crammed into 6 weeks, students’ presentations were really bad because it had to be thrown together so quickly and half of it done before the students had a chance to learn much.

 Instead, Larry’s classes at the Permaculture Academy Los Angeles were on two weekend days, once a month for six months.
-And believe me those six months were over sooner than we wanted them to be.
+And believe me those six months were over sooner than I wanted them to be.
+The content was so good, and the other students were all outside of the box people like me.

-This course really has helped me, and will help me in achieving my goals as a person who is putting together a community of people to care sustainably for orphans in Asia.
+This course really has helped me, and I believe will help me in achieving my goals as a person who is putting together a community of people to care sustainably for orphans in Asia.

 Now I have two composition books chock-full of a treasury of notes from class that I can always refer to and re-sharpen my mind on.